indexdata/folio-import/doc/duke-load-process.md

 QUERY: Should those many files be aggregated into a few sets?
 Otherwise will be 14 for the multi-process runner.

+I think we're optomized at 6 processes, so maybe some of thoses files should be joined.

 ```
 ./run_inventory.sh data/*bulk-instance.jsonl
 ```